• Skip to primary navigation

 • ⅔ cup (133g) granulated sugar

-• 2 tablespoons Bob's Red Mill Egg Replacer mixed with 4 tbsp water
+• 2 tablespoons Bob's Red Mill Egg Replacer mixed with 4 tablespoon water

 • ½ teaspoon vanilla extract